In fact studies have shown that indoor tanners

 This explains why indoor tanning is under attack

-from this powerful coalition of industries who profit from the
+coalition of industries who profit from the

 exaggerated and largely